MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

 and quiet is never the same as what we select for when in the context of doing things.

-But environment design needs to be done carefully.
 We don't fully control our environment, but we can influence it.
 One particular failure mode I've run into with this model is, well, if I can setup my environment to avoid this, this means that not doing so is my mistake yet again and I've fucked it up, *again*.
 This is not helpful, and will just make you feel worse.
 The environment is not totally under your control.
-But you can influence it, carefully.r
+But you can influence it, carefully.

 ## The Cycle Of Error